Turtle-Brand/Turtle-Notifications/README.md

 --    End = UDim2.new(0.7, 0, 0.8, 0)
 --} This will make the Notification goto the End and then Tween To The Start and then Tween To The End.
 So the end should be off screen, and the Start should be where you want the user to look to see the Notification

+-- Returns 2 bindable events one that gets fired when the notification starts and one that gets fired when the notification is finished (its duration passed or a user interacted)

 NotificationLibrary:QueueNotification(5, "Test Title", "Example Text!", "Ok", {Ok = function()
     print("Ok Pressed!")
 end})